The Guidance Tag

 @guidance:content is extracted when present, - fallback guidance may be used when no file-level guidance exists,

-- and the request is sent to the configured AI provider.
+- and the final request is sent to the configured AI provider.

 After that, users review the result, adjust the guidance if needed, and rerun processing until the output matches their goals.